 Chris Simmons is a graduate of Nordonia High School, Class of 2004.
 He has since earned degrees in Education and Theatre Arts at The University of Akron.
 In 2013, he completed his Master's Degree in Education.

 Chris has been involved with the Nordonia Drama Club in some capacity since he graduated high school.
 Originally a production assistant and backstage coordinator, he moved up to the role of Assistant Director for 2011's Beauty and the Beast and then assumed the role of Director for the 2013-2014 school year.
 He has directed the fall play since 2012 and made his Nordonia spring musical directorial debut in 2014 with The Wedding Singer.
-This year will mark his sixteenth musical with the Nordonia Drama Club as a member of the production staff, his twentieth overall.
+This year will mark his seventeenth musical with the Nordonia Drama Club as a member of the production staff, his twenty-first overall.
 During his time at Nordonia, Chris is beyond honored to have been a three-time recipient of the Superintendent's Award.

 In addition to Drama at Nordonia, Chris is still active in the community as an actor, director, and properties designer.
 Some of his favorite roles have included: Guys and Dolls (Nicely Nicely Johnson), Aida (Zoser), the Northeast Ohio Premiere of The Gospel According to Tammy Faye (Jerry Falwell), Godspell, A Christmas Carol (Scrooge), The Taming of the Shrew (Tranio), A Midsummer Night's Dream (Bottom), and Big River, for which he earned an American College Theatre Festival Irene Ryan nomination for his portrayal of The King.

 His directorial credits include: The Wizard of Oz, Oklahoma!, Little Shop of Horrors, The Wedding Singer, Elton John and Tim Rice's Aida, Disney's The Little Mermaid, The Importance of Being Earnest, The Crucible, Almost, Maine, Rodgers and Hammerstein's Cinderella, A Midsummer Night's Dream, and Les Miserables.